RickRinewalt/pipeline/README.md

 # Shameless vibe-coding CI/CD pipeline
 High-level details of the current development pipeline I'm using.
 Expect this to evolve as tweaks and improvements are made.

-The goals are sustainability and reliability, I have to say I'm pretty stoked with the results.
+The goals for my search for an agentic coding setup are sustainability and reliability, I have to say this delivers.

-I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available, and I can rely on this system to give me the outcome I want without losing the plot (much).
+I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available, and I can rely on this system to give me the outcome I want without it losing the plot (much).

 Thanks to Waylon for sharing your discoveries!

+It's probably not for everyone, if you are just wanting something easy to help you prototype an idea then you might be better off with lovable.

-This is the way.
+If you are looking for something a bit more robust, then this is the way.

 ```mermaid
 graph LR